felioncactus/SPEX/README.md

 ---

-## This Project Needs a Hero!
+## :mag: This Project Needs a Hero!

 As a beginner programmer, I’ve made plenty of mistakes creating this game—from not organizing files to leaving bugs in the code.
 The graphics aren’t perfect, and there’s a lot to improve.
-But I’m proud of what I’ve built and hope you enjoy it too!

 If you fell in love with this project and want to contribute, bring your joy and creativity.
 We need you to make this game even better!

+### To-Do List: Problems to Solve

+1.  [ ] Refactor the game to create multiple files that control different aspects of the game.
+2.  [ ] Enhance the level generation algorithm to make it more interesting.
+3.  [ ] Add sound effects.
+4.  [ ] Improve the graphics to make them look more appealing.
+5.  [ ] Add enemies.

 ---

-## How to play it?
+## :computer: How to play it?
 1. **Install Python**
    Download and install Python